-Despite the elevated purchase price and interest rate, there are many benefits of owner financing real estate for the buyer.
+Despite the elevated purchase price and interest rate, there are many benefits to a buyer who engages in an installment sale transaction.

 Download this FREE eBook, “No Money Down, No Credit Required”.
 It will show you how to use buy or sell real estate without banks loans, without using your credit and with little or no money down!
 Discover many creative financing ideas, including lease/options, equity sharing, partnerships and so much more!

 Attorney William ("Bill") Bronchick, host of Legalwiz.com, has authored six best-selling books and is sought nationwide for his 25+ years of real estate and legal knowledge.
 He has been interviewed by numerous media outlets, such as CNBC, TIME Magazine, USA Today, Investor Business Daily, Forbes, and the LA Times, to name a few.
 William Bronchick is the co-founder and past President of the Colorado Association of Real Estate Investors and the Executive Director and founder of the College of American Real Estate Investors.
 Click on the "About" link above for more information on William Bronchick.